ABOUT MEMORY FOR MEMORY

 Memory for Memory securely recycles unwanted or unused electronics and converts donated items into revenue that is used to help find a cure for, or to help those impacted by, Alzheimer’s or dementia.
 As part of the recycling process, Memory for Memory educates donors about the impact of Alzheimer’s and dementia.

 All donated goods are recycled securely, ethically, and efficiently.
-By adhering to strict data security protocols, Memory for Memory removes all data and personal information from any data-bearing assets – hard drives, cell phones, tape, optical media, etc. For a list of what we need, please go to https://www.memoryformemory.org/items-we-accept/
+By adhering to strict data security protocols, Memory for Memory removes all data and personal information from any data-bearing assets – hard drives, cell phones, tape, optical media, etc. For a list of what we accept, please go to https://www.memoryformemory.org/items-we-accept/

 Old electronics have value.
 Memory for Memory monetizes these electronics and puts that money to work in the Alzheimer’s’ community.
 All profits generated from the recycling and resale process are donated to fund the continued research, support, and cure of Alzheimer’s and related dementia.